baloo/nixos-firmware/README.md

 ## Design principles

- - This is based off the A/B system updates (the same we find in android or upgrade).
+ - This is based off the A/B system updates (the same we find in android or ChromeOS).
-   The purpose of this is to reduce the probability of losing a device after an update.
+   The purpose of this is to reduce the probability of losing a device after an upgrade.
  - A/B (flip-flop) firmwares works by having two full system images at the same time on an appliance.
 When a firmware is running (and activated), we can safely rewrite the other firmware.
-   Once the firmware is written, we can verify it correctly applied on the disk (checksum), then ask the bootloader to boot on this new firmware **on the next boot**.
+   Once the firmware is written, we can verify it correctly applied on the disk (checksum), then ask the bootloader to boot on this new firmware **on the next boot only**.
    Should the firmware load fail, the bootloader will then revert to the previous firmware.
  - By making firmwares on disk read-only, we also ensure we can not corrupt a filesystem